 Awards winners and prizes

-BMA Medical Book of the Year 2013
+BMA Medical Book of the Year 2015

-Published by the Oxford University Press
+Published by Oxford University Press

 The BMA Illustrated Book Award